 Although diesel typically costs more per gallon than gasoline and propane, you still save considerable money using diesel based on fuel economy alone.
-The average national prices for gasoline, LPG and diesel as of December 7, 2015 were $2.05, $1.97 and $2.38, respectively.
 Based strictly on fuel economy, it requires 900 more gallons of gasoline, and 1,050 more gallons of LPG, over 1,000 hours than using diesel.
-Consequently, diesel saves nearly $3,000 compared to gasoline and $1,200 compared to LPG over the course of an average 1,000-hour mowing season.
+See for yourself with current national fuel price averages how much diesel saves compared to gasoline and LPG over the course of an average 1,000-hour mowing season.

 The fuel savings in one year alone can justify the difference in the acquisition cost of the diesel mower compared to gasoline or LPG mowers.
 Using the diesel mower over two or three seasons just adds more savings to the bottom line.

 And the savings don't stop with fuel economy.
 Using a diesel engine provides more torque to maintain blade tip speed in heavy mowing conditions by giving you the power to finish tough jobs faster.